lukaszliniewicz/catlabel/README.md

 CatLabel is a web-based design and printing application for thermal label printers.
 It is a fork of [TiMini Print](https://github.com/Dejniel/TiMini-Print), moving the original CLI and Tkinter-based logic into a web interface built with **FastAPI** and **React**.

-The project uses the protocol implementations and rendering logic from the original TiMini Print to communicate with various thermal printers over Bluetooth and Serial.
+The project uses the protocol implementations and rendering logic from the original TiMini Print, while adding native support for Niimbot printers and other modern features, to communicate with various thermal printers over Bluetooth.

 ---